Our Leesburg Immigration Lawyers Are Ready To Help You

-If you or a loved one crossed a national border into the United States with the intention of living in a new country, you could face a number of legal complications as an immigrant.
-Regardless of how long you have been in the U.S., the complexities of immigration law can result in ongoing legal disputes.
+If you or a loved one crossed a national border into the United States intending to live here, you could face legal complications as an immigrant.
+Regardless of how long you have been in the country, the complexities of immigration law can result in ongoing legal disputes.

-The good news is that you do not have to face this alone, and hiring a lawyer could be helpful to your cause.
-If you would like to learn more about your options for legal representation, speaking with a Leesburg immigration lawyer can help you understand your options.
+The good news is that you do not have to face this alone; hiring a lawyer will benefit your cause.
+If you would like to learn more about your options for legal representation, speak with a Leesburg immigration lawyer.

 As an immigrant, you may choose to find work and build a long-term career for a better future for you and your loved ones.
-You may have even moved to The United States specifically because of your professional skillset.
+Conversely, you may have moved to the United States specifically because of your professional expertise.

-There are specific types of visas and certifications that are necessary to legally maintain employment in The U.S. as an immigrant.
-An immigration lawyer in Leesburg can help you understand the process of applying for and maintaining any necessary documents.
+Specific visa and certification types are necessary to legally maintain U.S. employment as an immigrant.
+An immigration lawyer serving Leesburg can help you understand how to apply for and maintain any necessary documents.

 If problems arise with your immigration status, you could be required to return to your country of origin.
-While deportation can occur for a variety of reasons, you have legal options to challenge this mandate.
+While deportation can occur for various reasons, you have legal options to challenge this mandate.

 Organizing a sound legal defense is crucial for your future.
-Doing it alone is difficult at best.
-But an attorney who is familiar with immigration law can ease the burden by exploring your options and helping you decide which is best for your particular situation.
+However, accomplishing this alone is difficult at best.
+An attorney familiar with immigration law can ease the burden by exploring your options and helping you decide which is best for your situation.

 If you were separated from your family during immigration to the United States, you could be living through one of the most challenging times of your life.
-Depending on the circumstances of your situation, it is possible to be reunited with the ones you love.
+However, depending on the circumstances of your situation, it is possible to be reunited with the ones you love.

-DACA (Deferred Action for Childhood Arrivals) Still Face Challenges
+Deferred Action for Childhood Arrivals Still Faces Challenges

 The Deferred Action for Childhood Arrivals (DACA) program was established in 2012.
 Under this government program, certain children and young people can be granted protection from deportation and work authorization if they meet the criteria to remain in the program.

-DACA participants must re-apply for membership in the program every two years.
-If you are currently a part of the DACA program, in the process of applying, or are having a DACA-related challenge or dispute, an immigration lawyer can help you settle the matter.
+DACA participants must re-apply for membership every two years.
+If you are currently a part of the DACA program, in the process of applying, or have a DACA-related challenge or dispute, an immigration lawyer can help you settle the matter.

 Your Residency and Citizenship May Be at Risk